defsprite/tagmob/README.md

 ## TODO ##

 Lots of things to do.
-Comments, bug reports and pull requests welcome!
+Minifying etc. Comments, bug reports and pull requests welcome!